 Four factors reduce light above and below the surface:

 Absorption is the most prominent of these factors.
 Approximately 50% of available light is absorbed in the first three feet of water.
-The deeper you go, the more light is absorbed, and the loss of specific colors occurs.
+The deeper you go, the more light the water absorbs, and the loss of specific colors occurs.
 Particular colors of light are absorbed at different depths, starting with the red wavelengths.
 At approximately 16 feet, or five meters, red wavelengths are absorbed by the water.
 Orange wavelengths disappear around 32 feet (10m), yellow around 65 feet (20m), and green at approximately 98 feet (30m).
 When you lose the light from a specific wavelength, an object with that natural color appears dull.
 This gives an unattractive image that doesn’t correctly reflect the scene’s beauty.

 The challenge here is to decide how to deal with the loss of light and color.
 There are a few ways to set yourself up to capture the natural scene: